apacheignite/documentation/clustering/resource-injection.md

-Ignite allows dependency injection of both pre-defined Ignite resources and user-defined resources.
-It supports field-based and method-based injection.
+Ignite allows dependency injection of pre-defined Ignite resources, and supports field-based as well as method-based injection.
 Any resources with the proper annotations will be injected into the corresponding task, job, closure or SPI before it is initialized.
 [block:api-header]
 {
   "type": "basic",